bobllor/TEKLabeler/docs/01about.md

 This doesn't account for adding it with the existing Excel parsing, which requires more methodical refactors.

 On the bright side, I already know how to implement it.
 But do I want to do the work for it?... nope.
 The column name mapping customization would be very useful to add however, and that may come up.

+Update 05/16/2025: I added in the column name mapping to the program.
+The CSV support is still not considered due to its complexity.